trdroid/Android-Examples/Services/README.md

 After the worker thread completes its task, it can intimate the service to stop either directly or through a handler.

+### Scenarios

+1) On pausing, stopping or destroying an Activity, any outstanding processing that has to be continued can be delegated to a service.